 History is welcomed in Further and Higher Education as a subject which blends many areas of knowledge, and History itself is one of the longest established academic disciplines.
 History graduates generally possess high levels of literacy and critical thinking abilities, so are often suited to careers in communications, particularly advertising, marketing and PR.
 Other careers include journalism, law, public services, marketing and financial services.

 You are expected to spend 3-4 hours of your time on independent study each week in the first year and 4-5 hours each week on independent study in the second year.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and reviewing what you have learnt.
 You will also be expected to access our VLE on a regular basis

-You will be taught by two very experienced and qualified teachers.
 You will experience a wide variety of resources, activities and tasks in the classroom.
 We use workbooks to help you organise your learning and you are expected to write answers to exam style questions to develop the knowledge and skills you need to be successful in the exams.
 You will watch extracts from films and documentaries to strengthen your understanding of historical events and concepts.
 You will be encouraged to make displays and mind maps to consolidate your knowledge.
-Please be prepared to work in teams on occasion and discussion and debate are encouraged.
+Please be prepared to work in teams on occasion; discussion and debate are encouraged.

 …you have an interest in the past and you enjoy researching topics.
 It is also a good subject for you if you like discussing and arguing, enjoy visiting historic sites, and you are planning to apply to university.